nimblecrm/api-docs/docs/contacts/list.rst

 **page** — default: 1

   Specifies which page to display.
+Numeration starts from 1.

 **sort** — default: name:asc